-Specific Installation Installation details Mandatory routine maintenance Connectable installations Connectable installations such as a vehicle, relocatable building, or pleasure vessels.
-Connectable installations must not be hired or leased unless the connectable installation has a current warrant of electrical fitness.
+Specific Installation Installation details Mandatory routine maintenance Connectable installations Connectable installations must not be hired or leased unless the connectable installation has a current warrant of electrical fitness.
+Connectable installations such as a vehicle, relocatable building, or pleasure vessels.
 A warrant of electrical fitness must be issued by an authorised person.
 The specific requirements for a vehicle, relocatable building or a pleasure vessel can be found under the Electricity Safety Regulations sections 76 , 77 and 78 .
-Electric vehicle (EV) chargers The requirements for installing and connecting EV chargers are contained in the Guidelines for safe electric vehicle charging.
-Copies of these documents can be found in: https://worksafe.govt.nz/laws- and-regulations/regulations/electrical- regulations/regulatory-guidance- notes/electric-vehicle-charging-safety- guidelines/ The maintenance requirements for EV chargers are contained in the Guidelines for safe electric vehicle charging.
-Copies of these documents can be found in: https://worksafe.govt.nz/laws-and- regulations/regulations/electrical-regulations/regulatory- guidance-notes/electric-vehicle-charging-safety-guidelines/ High risk installations High risk installations, as per the Electricity Safety Regulations section 75, including: Carnivals and fairgrounds Caravan parks Boat marinas Demolition and construction sites Hazardous areas Medical facilities High risk installations must be inspected by competent persons in accordance with the Electricity Safety Regulations section 75 and the following codes of practices: Caravan parks (see NZECP 1) Boat marinas (see NZECP 29) Hazardous areas (see NZECP 24) Medical facilities (see NZECP 12).
-High voltage installations Any installation with equipment rated above 1000V AC or 1500 DC.
+Electric vehicle (EV) chargers The requirements for installing and connecting EV chargers are contained in the Guidelines for safe electric vehicle charging (worksafe.govt.nz/laws-and-regulations/regulations/electrical-regulations/regulatory-guidance-notes/electric-vehicle-charging-safety-guidelines/) and in SNZ PAS 6011:2021 and SNZ PAS 6010:2021.
+The maintenance requirements for EV chargers are contained in the Guidelines for safe electric vehicle charging (worksafe.govt.nz/laws-and-regulations/regulations/electrical-regulations/regulatory-guidance-notes/electric-vehicle-charging-safety-guidelines/) and in SNZ PAS 6011:2021 and SNZ PAS 6010:2021.
+High risk installations High risk installations, as per the Electricity Safety Regulations section 75, including: Carnivals and fairgrounds Caravan parks Boat marinas Demolition and construction sites Hazardous areas Medical facilities High risk installations must be inspected by competent persons in accordance with the Electricity Safety Regulations section 75 and the following codes of practices: • Caravan parks (see NZECP 1) • Boat marinas (see NZECP 29) • Hazardous areas (see NZECP 24) • Medical facilities (see NZECP 12) High voltage installations Any installation with equipment rated above 1000V AC or 1500 DC.
 Implement routine safety checking systems as per the Electricity Safety Regulations section 40 and 62.